-Senator H. L. Richardson is a nationally recognized, twenty-two-year veteran of the California State Senate who has focused his extensive political career on the preservation and protection of our Second Amendment rights.
-An active hunter and outdoorsman, Senator Richardson has been vigorously involved on the state and national scene, racking up political victories that span more than four decades.
+Senator Richardson was a nationally recognized, twenty-two-year veteran of the California State Senate who focused his extensive political career on the preservation and protection of our Second Amendment rights.
+An active hunter and outdoorsman, Senator Richardson was vigorously involved on the state and national scene, racking up political victories that spanned more than five decades.

-In 1966, H. L. “Bill” Richardson, a successful advertising executive, was elected to the State Senate the same year Ronald Reagan was elected California’s Governor.
+In 1966, Richardson, then a successful advertising executive, was elected to the State Senate the same year Ronald Reagan was elected California’s Governor.
 Because of his vast hunting and outdoor experience, he was tapped to Chair the Senate Fish and Game Committee, and was elected by his Republican colleagues to a leadership position as Caucus Chairman, a post he held for many years.

 In the early 1970’s, the Senator became very aware of the worldwide inroads the radical left were making in politics, most specifically their consistent attempts to disarm Americans.
 He became a life member of the NRA and, with their encouragement, authored the state preemption of firearms law which in 2009 resulted in overturning the recently enacted San Francisco handgun ban.
 He was subsequently elected to the NRA Board of Directors, where he served for over a decade.

 In 1975, the radical left introduced legislation to ban all handguns in California.
 The bill generated strong support from elected officials and the main-stream media, which triggered Richardson to mobilize enraged citizens from throughout the state.
 It was at this point that Gun Owners of California was born, a direct mail attack was unleashed and the bill was defeated.
 Gun Owners of America soon followed and Richardson’s keen skill for mobilizing individuals toward a common goal launched a very effective political movement that continues to focus on the preservation of the Second Amendment.